Jennifer Lopez Is Engaged to Alex Rodriguez

 Both J.Lo and A-Rod posted photos of the former New York Yankee holding her hand, which bore a massive diamond sparkler on it.
 Plus, her nails were appropriately painted white.It looked as if there was a bonfire going in the background.
 How romantic!

-The couple is currently on a romantic getaway in a tropical location filled with white sand beaches, palm trees and warm weather.
+The couple is currently on a romantic getaway in Bakers Bay where their days are filled with white sand beaches, palm trees and warm weather.
+A-Rod perhaps hinted at his engagement on Saturday in one of his Instagram Story moments.
+He shared an excerpt from a poem called "Soulmate" that was most definitely in honor of his now-fiancée.

+"A soulmate isn't someone who completes you.
+No, a soulmate is someone who inspires you to complete yourself," the poem says.
+"A soulmate is someone who loves you with so much conviction, and so much heart, that it is nearly impossible to doubt just how capable you are of becoming exactly who you have always wanted to be."

+J.Lo's longtime manager Benny Medina told E!
+News, "Jennifer and Alex are engaged!" and confirmed the news.

 E!
-News predicted the former baseball player would pop the question back in early December.
+News predicted the former baseball player would pop the question months ago.

-Still, fans didn't have to look further than the couple's social media accounts to see they were headed for the aisle.
-The Grammy-nominated artist and her beau have been known to post PDA-packed messages on Instagram.
+The happy couple has been together for about two years and hardly shy away from professing their love for each other on social media and in public.
+On their two-year anniversary, J.Lo posted a sweet tribute to her man on Instagram.
+It said, "You make my world a more beautiful safe and stable place... in the midst of our ever-changing, ever-moving life...you make me feel like a teenager starting out all over again..."

+A-Rod offered up just as much of a loving account on his Instagram profile on their big anniversary.
+"I can't believe it's been two years.
+Only 730 days, which have flown by, but it feels like we have been together forever.
+We are meant to be, and how much you mean to me cannot be put into words," he wrote out.
+"From baseball games, to traveling across the world to shows in Vegas.
+We have done it all together and every moment with you is cherished.
+Where this road will take us next is unknown but there is no one else I would rather have by my side.
+The journey is just beginning and I am excited for what's ahead."

 Lopez also hasn't been afraid to gush about her man.